-Cut off drains have been designed for the site to convey 10% AEP storm flows to the temporary sediment basin.
+Cut off drains have been designed for the site to convey 10% AEP storm flows.
 Cut off drains shall be constructed with necessary rock check dams to ensure that the flow velocities are within the acceptable limits.
 Details of cut off drains and check dams are provided on drawing SY190030-C15.01 and SY190030C11.08.